cordialgerm/foe_foundry/data/5e_canonical/gladiator.md

 ***Parry***.
 The gladiator adds 3 to its AC against one melee attack that would hit it.
 To do so, the gladiator must see the attacker and be wielding a melee weapon.

 **Gladiators** battle for the entertainment of raucous crowds.
-Some gladiators are brutal pit fighters who treat each match as a life-or-death struggle, while others are professional duelists who command huge fees but rarely fight to the death.
+Some gladiators are brutal pit fighters who treat each match as a life-or-death struggle, while others are professional duelists who command huge fees but rarely fight to the death.</statblock>